PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 # Specializing a neural network with SVC

-_This article is a follow up to [this post](/characters-recognition-with-keras/), where we trained a CNN to recognize Devanagari characters._
+_This article is a follow up to [this post](/characters-recognition-with-keras/), where we trained a CNN to recognise Devanagari characters._

-Transfer learning is the practice of using knowledge already acquired to new tasks, and it's awesome.
+Transfer learning is the practice of using knowledge already acquired to perform new tasks, and it's awesome.
 Of course, why would you start from scratch when the problem is almost already solved?

 In the case of neural networks, a way to perform transfer learning is to re-train the last layers of a network.
-I'm not fond of this method, as it can unnatural to implement.
+I'm not fond of this method, as it can feel unnatural to implement.
 I think a more explicit way to benefit from a trained network is to use it as a features extractor by chopping off the last layers.
 When you see your network as just a features extractor, retraining the last layers mean stacking a new network on top.
 But why should we limit ourselves to this possibility?
 If we have few training samples, why not add a more suitable algorithm like support vector classifiers, for instance?

 This is exactly what we are going to do in this final chapter of our series on handwritten characters recognition.
-Today, we will improve greatly our accuracy by training a CNN on the whole database (numerals, consonants, and vowels), before replacing the last layers by support vector machines.
+Today, we will improve greatly our accuracy by training a CNN on the whole database (numerals, consonants, and vowels), before replacing the last layers with support vector machines.

 _This article follows [this one](/characters-recognition-with-keras/) and presupposes the same data structures are loaded in the workspace_